julianshapiro/velocity/packages/velocity/README.md

 Famo.us is a full-fledged mobile app framework built around a physics engine.

-GSAP is a richly-featured animation platform with a ton of power.
+GSAP is a fast, richly-featured animation platform.
 GSAP is what inspired me to pursue the development of Velocity.

-Velocity's focus is on being a very lightweight, very fast tool for drastically improving UI animation performance and workflow.
+Velocity's focus is on being a very fast, lightweight tool for dramatically improving UI animation performance and workflow.

 With each of these solutions, we're comparing options that are the product of nothing but love -- for performance and for the Web.
 Choose whichever is best suited to your task at-hand.
 They're all very fast.